Importing Your Bank Statement into Excel

 - Maintain Data Security: Store bank data securely and delete sensitive files when no longer needed.

-Cleaning and organizing bank statement data in Excel does take a bit of setup, but once your process is in place, you’ll be able to analyze your finances quickly and accurately—empowering you to make smarter money decisions.
+Cleaning and organizing bank statement data in Excel does take a bit of setup, but once your process is in place, you’ll be able to reconcile your statements and analyze your finances quickly and accurately—empowering you to make smarter money decisions.